 Where next?

-Find out how AP World History compares to other classes: click here for an overview of all AP Classes ranked by difficulty, from easiest to hardest.
+Find out how AP World History compares to other classes: click here for our popular, definitive overview of all AP Classes ranked by difficulty.

-Or check out how other history courses are rated with our analysis of AP US History (APUSH) and AP European History.
+Or compare how AP World compares to the other history courses with our deep-dives into AP US History and AP European History.